vile/investigations/publicinvestigations/content/posts/river-poker-casino-investigation/index.md

 - Telegram: @River_support (User)
 - Facebook: RIVER-POKER-363891307068132
 - Instagram: @river_poker
-- Domain: \www\[.]riverpop77\[.]com
+- Domain: www\[.]riverpop77\[.]com

-The \www\[.]riverpop77\[.]com domain was registered with GoDaddy and active between 2019 and 2020.
+The www\[.]riverpop77\[.]com domain was registered with GoDaddy and active between 2019 and 2020.
 It seems that there are no working archives of the site.

 The @riverpoker Telegram handle seems to lead to an unrelated poker/gambling Telegram channel, presently.
-It is possible this might was a mistake at the time of the archive, as the text content of the site said "Twitter," but linked to a Telegram.
+It is possible this might have been a mistake at the time of the archive, as the text content of the site said "Twitter," but linked to a Telegram.
 Searching Telegram for "River Poker" leads to a channel with the username @RiverPoker_com that has been actively posting about River Poker since 2016 utilizing the same logo as they do now; new posts in the channel link to the "com" site.

 ### Analyzing Eight Years of Telegram Messages